-This suit really deserves his place in top 10 list.
+This suit really deserves his place in the top 10 list.
 Its T/R fabric (rayon and polyester) makes it super-comfortable and durable.
-The set consists of classic fit jacket, vest and flat-front pants.
+The set consists of a classic-fit jacket, vest, and flat-front pants.

 Serving as an excellent example of a classic suit, this suit is great for business occasions and formal events.
 Besides, the price is more than affordable for a three-piece suit.
 You will be amazed by the deal and the quality it brings.